pothitos/naxos/manual/README.md

 ![Three arc-consistent constraint networks](https://rawgit.com/pothitos/naxos-solver/master/manual/figures/AC.svg)

 A pair of variables $(x,x')$ is _consistent_, if for each value $v$ in the domain of $x$, there is a value $v'$ in the domain of $x'$ such that every constraint that connects the two variables is satisfied.
 When every pair of variables is consistent, then we say that the constraint network is _arc-consistent_.
 Arc-consistency does not necessarily mean that we have a solution—but if the constraint network is not arc-consistent, we are sure that there is no solution.
-So we have to combine arc-consistency with a search method.
+Therefore, we have to combine arc-consistency with a search method.
 Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS), or limited discrepancy search (LDS) etc.—has to explore.

 It is known that in most problems arc-consistency does not suffice to find a solution (see also Fig.~\ref{3-graphs}).
 After a specific point, we should begin searching, by repeating the assignment of values to variables and by checking every time—e.g. after every assignment—if the constraint network is arc-consistent, according to the _maintaining arc-consistency_ (MAC) methodology.
 If an assignment causes an inconsistency, then it should be canceled and another value should be chosen.